putterPatcher/python_assignments_tutedude/assignment_3/README.md

-Task 1: Calculate factorial using a function
+# Task 1: Calculate factorial using a function

 python task_1.py

+'a' is an whole number.

+The factorial of 'a' is calculated by using recursion.

+The number is multiplied by it's preceding factorial.

 Output:

-Enter a whole number: 12

-479001600

-Output:
+---

 Enter a whole number: 5

-120
+Factorial of 5 is 120

+---

+Enter a whole number: 15

+Factorial of 15 is 1307674368000

+---

+Enter a whole number: -2

+Enter a whole number

+---

-Task 2: Using the math module for calculations
+# Task 2: Using the math module for calculations

 python task_2.py

+'a' is a float number taken as input.

+The square root, natural log, and sine for the number is calculated using the functions in the library 'math'

 Output:

+---

 Enter a number: 25